By Essie Wambui

-Kenyans living in Ontario gathered in Toronto on Sunday April 12 to mourn the 148 people killed when al-Shabab terrorists attacked Garissa University 10 days ago.
+Kenyans in Canada, particularly those living in Ontario gathered in Toronto on Sunday April 12 to mourn the victims of Garissa University attack.
+One hundred and forty eight (148) people were killed when al-Shabab terrorists attacked Garissa University 10 days ago.

-The interfaith ecumenical prayers service held at the Consolota Missionary Centre, paid tribute to both the dead and injured victims of the attack and said prayers for their families.
+The interfaith ecumenical prayer service held at the Consolota Missionary Centre, paid tribute to both the dead and injured victims of the attack and prayed for their families.

 In attendance was the new Kenya High Commissioner to Canada and Cuba, ambassador John Lepi Lanyasunya, who also took the opportunity to introduce himself to the Kenyan community.